ljtill/bicep-scaffold/README.md

 Use this template to bootstrap a new repository with ready to use automation for deploying Azure services.

 The workflow is comprised of three stages - build, validate and deploy.
-These stages can be customized for each unique environment needs and deployment scenarios.
+These stages can be customized for unique environment needs and deployment scenarios.

 Within the `src/` directory, there are the following artifacts:

-- `main.bicep` This Bicep file that will load the local configuration and resource modules.
+- `main.bicep` This Bicep file that will load the local configuration, default options and resource modules.
+- `defaults.json` This JSON file provides Bicep with a set of re-usable default values.
 - `configs/` This contains the configuration files for the deployment and environments.
 - `modules/` This contains the base resource group and resource modules to quickly get started.